Financial Aid Information

 Church Matching Scholarship (Up to $750 from Biola)

 Biola will match up to two church checks per year for a total match of up to $750 for a full-time student demonstrating need via the FAFSA (or Dream Act Application as applicable).
-Some programs are ineligible for the Church Matching Scholarship, including, but not limited to: Doctor of Ministry, Master of Arts - Christian Apologetics, Master of Arts - Science and Religion, Talbot Doctor of Philosophy, graduate programs in Science, Technology and Health or other special programs.
+Some programs are ineligible for the Church Matching Scholarship, including, but not limited to: online bachelor’s degree programs, English Language Program, Doctor of Ministry, Master of Arts - Christian Apologetics, Master of Arts - Science and Religion, Talbot doctoral programs, Messianic Jewish Studies, Talbot Kiev, graduate programs in Science, Technology and Health, Cook SICS Chiang Mai-based programs, graduate programs in Crowell School of Business, or other special programs.
 Please see the current Church Matching Scholarship Application for additional program eligibility information.

 Each church's check must be accompanied by the Church Matching Scholarship Application signed by the pastor or church official.
 The Fall semester deadline is October 1.
 The Spring semester deadline (for spring entrants only) is March 1.
 International students on an F-1 or R-1 visa are exempt from the FAFSA requirement.